janosh/pymatgen-2-paper/paper/main.typ

 === Data-driven Heuristic Assessment and Machine Learning *@ Janine*

 #pmg is a powerful toolkit that enables large-scale data analysis and machine learning studies in materials science.
+These are typical tasks required when finding new design principles for certain materials properties or when developing feature-based machine learning models for specific materials properties.
+The latter are frequently developed nowadays also in the context of Materials Acceleration Platforms or self-driving labs.@stier_materials_2024
-Through its integration with materials databases such as the Materials Project and OPTIMADE, researchers can easily retrieve extensive datasets, including machine learning targets, which serve as the foundation for data-driven assessments and the development of machine learning modules.
-When working with other sources like ICSD or MAGNDATA, #pmg’s ability to read (magnetic) Crystallographic Information Files (CIFs) facilitates the creation of large, structured datasets.
+Through #pmg's direct interfaces to materials databases (Materials Project API or OPTIMADE API), researchers can easily retrieve extensive datasets, including machine learning targets, which serve as the foundation for data-driven assessments of design principles and heuristics and the development of machine learning models.
+When working with other crystal structure sources such as the CSD, ICSD or MAGNDATA, #pmg’s ability to read (magnetic) Crystallographic Information Files (CIFs) facilitates the creation of large, structured datasets. #pmg allows simplified filtering by composition or crystal symmetry, depending on requirements.
+Additionally, many post-processing features exist in pymatgen as well, enabling simpler generation of targets.
-Many chemical heuristics—such as those related to stability, synthesizability, defect energetics, and magnetism—rely on accurate determinations of oxidation states and coordination environments, which can both be assessed within #pmg.
+Chemical heuristics have been frequently used to inspire design principles or features in machine learning models.
+Many of them—such as those related to stability, synthesizability, defect energetics, and magnetism—rely on accurate determinations of oxidation states and coordination environments, which can both be assessed within #pmg.@george_limited_2020 @ueltzen_can_2025 #pmg implements several heuristics to determine oxidation states (e.g., based on bond valence sums or simple composition-based guessing methods) and to determine coordination environments (e.g., based on minimum distances or Hoppe's effective coordination numbers)@pan_benchmarking_2021, @waroquiers_chemenv_2020.
 Additionally, #pmg is deeply integrated within matminer, a library that streamlines the generation of popular features for machine learning workflows, further supporting the derivation and validation of heuristics.
+Here, #pmg formats are directly used as an input for creating machine-learning features.
 In summary, #pmg provides a framework for materials data handling, feature extraction, and heuristic development, making it an essential tool for modern, data-driven materials informatics.

 === Workflow Packages?